 Cultural conversations should be permanent and require long-term investment, only in this way can brands establish valuable relationships with consumers.
 In addition, brands must incorporate a digital strategy that speaks specifically to Chinese customers, making the brand’s history more relevant to Chinese consumers with the help of local communication channels.

-Brands should follow beauty trends such as the widespread of lipstick consumption among Chinese customers and the use of relevant KOLs in this sector to influence and obtain reliability from customers.
+Brands should follow beauty trends such as the widespread lipstick consumption among Chinese customers and the use of relevant KOLs in this sector to influence and obtain reliability from customers.

-Beauty products with natural ingredients, the use of live streaming, increasing in male beauty are some of the new trends in the China’s beauty market.
+Beauty products with natural ingredients, the use of live streaming, increasing in male beauty are some of the new trends in China’s beauty market.
 However, when we talk about brand loyalty 3 customers trends arise:

 Digital is everywhere in China

-But what are the social media and platforms to sell your products in China?
+But what are the social media platforms to sell your products in China?
 These are completely different from the western ones, therefore the presence on these platforms is necessary for your brand loyalty.
-Examples of relevant Chinese social media platforms and e-commerce platforms for beauty brands are Wechat, Xiaohongshu (social networks), Douyin (short-video platform), Zhihu (Q&A platform) Tmall, JD and Pinduoduo (e-commerce).
+Examples of relevant Chinese social media platforms and e-commerce platforms for beauty brands are Wechat, Xiaohongshu (social networks), Douyin (short-video platform), Zhihu (Q&A platform) Tmall, JD, and Pinduoduo (e-commerce).

 Interest in new and modern products